mgoldenbe/search-framework/mainpage.md

 \warning Boost, Cairo and the Templatized C++ Command Line Parser Library come with their respective licenses.

 # Bug reports and future work {#s-future}
 Please send bug reports and feature requests to the author.
-The updated list of requested features and bug reports can be found in the files `future.org` and `bugs.org` in the framework's root folder.
+The current list of requested features and bug reports can be found in the files `future.org` and `bugs.org` in the framework's root folder.